It is time for a new Africa beyond borders and boundaries

 To conclude, now is not 1963.
 All African states are independent.
 At 1.3 billion, Africa has the fastest-growing population in the world.
 But, still, continental gross domestic product remains far smaller than the GDP of some US states.
 As capital in other parts of the world dries up and protectionist regulations expand everywhere, African countries cannot rely on donor funding to power their prosperity.
 Neither can solutions come from the ever-proliferating Africa summit diplomacy.
 Although the renewed diplomatic engagement with the continent is welcome, African leaders must create platforms to pursue mutually beneficial deals and ensure the collective interest of all African nations.

-While in Addis Ababa next week, African leaders must work to identify bilateral strategies for joint investments and resource sharing.
+While in Addis Ababa, African leaders must work to identify bilateral strategies for joint investments and resource sharing.
 The question for African leaders remains the same: are we to be tied down by that tiny rope, or can we stand up and build the Africa of tomorrow that we all desperately need?

 The views expressed in this article are the author’s own and do not necessarily reflect Al Jazeera’s editorial stance.